carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 It prints:
 ~~~
-Hello
+GRCh38
-Hello
+GRCh38
-Hello
+GRCh38
 ~~~
 {: .output}

-## Channel factories
+## Creating Channels, Channel factories

 Channel factories are the way Nextflow creates the different channel types (queue and value).

 ### value

 The `value` factory method is used to create a value channel.
-An optional not `null` argument can be specified to bind the channel to a specific value.
+An optional  argument can be specified to bind the channel to a specific value.
 For example:

 ~~~
 ch1 = Channel.value()
-ch2 = Channel.value( 'Hello there' )
+ch2 = Channel.value('GRCh38')
-ch2 = Channel.value( [1,2,3,4,5] )
+ch2 = Channel.value( ['chr1','chr2','chr3','chr4','chr5'] )
 ~~~
 {: .source}

-* Creates an empty value channel.
+1. Creates an empty value channel.
-* Creates a value channel and binds a string to it.
+1. Creates a value channel and binds a string to it.
-* Creates a value channel and binds a list object to it that will be emitted as a sole emission.
+1. Creates a value channel and binds a list object to it that will be emitted as a sole emission.

 ### from

-The factory `Channel.from` allows the creation of a `queue` channel with the values specified as argument.
+The factory `Channel.of` allows the creation of a `queue` channel with the values specified as argument.

 ~~~
-ch = Channel.from( 1, 3, 5, 7 )
+ch = Channel.of( chr1','chr3','chr5','chr7' )
 ch.view{ "value: $it" }
 ~~~
 {: .source}